MaramMajed/Shopping-List-Budget-Matcher/README.md

 ## 💛 Special Thanks

-A huge thank you to my amazing teammates — Joud, Haneen, Shaden, and Mawahdah.
+A huge thank you to my amazing teammates — Mawahdah, Joud, Haneen, and Shaden.
 Working with them on this project was a wonderful experience, and this project wouldn't have come together without their hard work and collaboration.